SciML/DiffEqParamEstim.jl/docs/src/methods/optimization_based_methods.md

 loss(sol)
 ```

-is the function which reduces the problem's solution to a scalar which the
+is the function, which reduces the problem's solution to a scalar, which the
 optimizer will try to minimize.
 While this is very
 flexible, two convenience routines are included for fitting to data with standard
 cost functions: